aintnothin/GettingCleaningData_Project/CodeBook.md

 ### Description of Observation Variables ###

-Below is the UCI download file’s  features_info.txt, and describes the variables (all 561 of them) and the logic used in naming them.
+Here is the UCI download file’s features_info.txt, which describes the variables (all 561 of them) and the authors used in naming them.
 Not all details of the authors were obvious to me, but at least some cleaning up of the column names could be decided upon.

  <blockquote style="font-size:14px;">
 Feature Selection